nihal1907010/Shopiround_Android/README.md

 or

-You can directly find the executable file(app) in the apk folder.
+You can directly find the executable file(app) in the "Android App" folder in this repo.
 Download and Install it directly to your android mobile phone.

 ## User manual